· · · · · · · ·

 The Controller's AI Stack

-The layers a working finance controller actually uses.
+The layers a practitioner uses.
 The governance layer matters most and gets the least attention — most AI-in-finance failures are missing review protocols, not model failures.

 Governance